rubicon-oss/AssemblyTransformer/Readme.txt

 TransformerTarget
 -----------------

 This is a sample solution used to test the AssemblyTransformer.
+To update the AssemblyTransformer binaries used by this project, replace the files in the prereq\transformer folder.

 NOTE: There is a circular dependency between ExampleLib and TransformerTargetInfo.
 Therefore, building the solution for the first time will fail.
 It must be built two times to succeeed.